Donors pledge $4.4 billion for Syria, well short of target - Journal du Cameroun

 Lowcock earlier told AFP he hoped to see $8 billion pledged on Wednesday, warning that funds were “desperately short” and some programmes may need to be cut if money was not found.

-The figure was also well short of the $6 billion pledged at last year’s Brussels gathering, and a group of nine NGOs including Oxfam, Save the Children and the Norwegian Refugee Council issued a joint statement to voice their alarm.
+The figure was also far short of the $6 billion pledged at last year’s Brussels gathering, and aid group Oxfam said governments had not done enough.

-“This conference did not go nearly far enough to provide adequate support to the millions of Syrians in need of assistance and who are left facing an uncertain future,” they said.
+“The response of the world’s richest countries to the conflict remains tragically inadequate — insufficient aid, not enough help for refugees and no meaningful peace process,” Oxfam’s Shaheen Chugtai said.

+David Beasley, head of the UN’s World Food Programme, warned that without proper funding he would be forced to start cutting rations “to just barely keep people alive”.

 Some 6.1 million people are now internally displaced in Syria, more than five million have fled the country and 13 million including six million children are in need of aid, according to the UN.